Port of Helsinki Cruise Guide, Finland (UPDATED 2023)

 Welcome to the port of Helsinki!

-The happiest city in the world and Europe’s northernmost capital, Helsinki is the largest city in Finland (with roughly 650 000 inhabitants) and one of the frequent stops in Scandinavia and Baltic cruise itineraries.
-Often considered the gate between the West and the East (Saint Petersburg is only 400 km/250 miles away), Helsinki features a blend of Western and Eastern cultural influences reflected in the city’s architecture and way of living.
+The happiest city in the world and Europe’s northernmost capital, Helsinki is the largest city in Finland and one of the frequent stops in Scandinavia and Baltic cruise itineraries.
+Often considered the gate between the West and the East (Saint Petersburg is only 400 km/250 miles away), Helsinki features a blend of Western and Eastern cultural influences reflected in the city’s architecture and lifestyle.
 In this article, read about:

-• Helsinki cruise port (Helsinki cruise terminal, getting around, useful info)
+• Port of Helsinki (Helsinki cruise terminal, getting around, useful info)

-Visit also our cruise port guides to Copenhagen, Tallinn, Oslo, Stockholm, Dover, Dublin, Cork/Cobh, Glasgow (Greenock), Le Havre, Cherbourg
+Visit also our cruise port guides to Copenhagen, Tallinn, Oslo, Stockholm, Tromso, Bergen, Olden, Alesund

 Port of Helsinki